 Anyway, this coming week is “Read an Ebook Week” and I encourage everyone who hasn’t tried reading an ebook to rectify that over the next seven days.
 Ebooks can be read on your computer using applications made by Kindle, Stanza and other companies promoting digital printing.
 You can also read them on your iPhone, iPod Touch and of course the iPad.
 I believe other phones also have the ability to read ebooks too.
 And of course you can purchase ebook readers of all sizes as well.
 So, with all this in mind, there are plenty of options and no excuses.
 Read an ebook this week and see what you think.

 If I haven’t sold you on the idea yet, here’s an added bonus.
 Ebooks are generally sold cheaper than their paperback equivalent.
 In fact, it’s through purchasing cheap ebooks that I’ve discovered some excellent new authors.
 This week Smashwords is having a “sale”.
 Hundreds of authors are slashing their prices, some are even offering their books for free, but the sale is only happening this week to celebrate “Read an Ebook Week”.

-Whether you purchase a copy of Cat’s Eyes or not isn’t relevant.
+Whether you grab a copy of The Land of Miu or not isn’t relevant.
 Of course, I’d be thrilled if you do and would be forever grateful if you also wrote a quick review over at Smashwords too 😀 (OK, I’ve finished with the shameless self-promotion stuff now).
 What I’d really like to see (and hear about) is more people trying ebooks and letting me know what you think.
 What I’d also like to hear about is have your opinions changed towards ebooks over the years.
 I know mine have!